redtexts/texts/icp_1980_party_circles.md

 serious as the arrogance with which the Party was muzzled in those turbid and asphyxiating years.
-The reasons for the split lie in a tactical plan, which it was hoped would move the Party onto the terrain of engaging with the petty-bourgeois extremist camp, rebaptized *"area rivoluzionaria*", with the "circles" and the swinish denizens of the perpetual "protest movement" of students and lumpenproletarians; brain and brawn of the sterile and reactionary *semi-classes.* The maneuver
+The reasons for the split lie in a tactical plan, which it was hoped would move the Party onto the terrain of engaging with the petty-bourgeois extremist camp, rebaptized "*area rivoluzionaria*", with the "circles" and the swinish denizens of the perpetual "protest movement" of students and lumpenproletarians; brain and brawn of the sterile and reactionary *semi-classes.* The maneuver